EveronLife/EveronLife/docs/development_setup.md

 ### Setting up the Workbench
 Most of the development workflows take place in the integrated developer environment for Arma Reforger called Workbench.
 You start it by launching the `Arma Reforger Tools` tools through Steam.
-If you get an error message like "Engine could not be initialized" or anything "DX 12" related your computer does not support DirectX 12 or is lacking a GPU.
-Both are needed.

 #### Adding the project
 When you launch the Workbench you are greeted with the project overview.
 To add EveronLife you want to click the `Add Existing` button on the bottom left and navigate to the folder you cloned into.